Minsa'y Isang Gamu-gamo: Development

 Aerial shot of Clark Air Base in Pampanga in 1967.

 Screenwriter Marina Feleo-Gonzales became interested in the political topic in 1971 after seeing a student protest in Rizal Park.
 The students were running from police who were breaking up the protest, and some student protestors asked Feleo-Gonzales to pretend to be their mother as a form of protection from the police.
 Producer Digna Santiago and director Lupita Aquino-Kashiwahara were interested in working together on a political film addressing the American military presence in the Philippines.
 Feleo-Gonzales had previously worked with Aquino-Kashiwahara on the 1975 historical drama Lakambini at Supremo, about Andres Bonifacio and his wife Gregoria de Jesus, which was produced by Armida Siguion-Reyna.

-The shooting of Corazon de la Cruz's younger brother Carlito was inspired by the 1964 shooting near Clark Air Base of Filipino teenager Rogelio Balagtas by off-duty American sentry Larry Cole.
+The shooting of Corazon de la Cruz's younger brother Carlito was inspired by two incidents, at Clark Airbase in 1964, and Subic Naval Base in 1969.
+The Clark Air Base incident was the November 25, 1964 shooting of Filipino 14 year old Rogelio Balagtas at the base target range by off-duty US Airman First Class Larry Cole.
 The father of Balagtas was given $787 as death compensation.
+The Subic Naval Base incident was the June 10, 1969 killing of 21 year old Filipino laborer Glicerio Amor by US Navy Gunner's Mate 3/E Michael Moomey, who claimed during his trial that he had mistaken Amor for a Wild Boar when he was hunting at the Boton Valley Rifle and Pistol Range while off duty.